Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 premier league

-Zack Steffen started and played 90 minutes in Manchester City’s 3-1 win over Cheltenham Town on Saturday.

-Tim Ream started and played 90 minutes in Fulham’s 3-0 loss to Burnley on Sunday.
+Antonee Robinson started and played 90 minutes in Fulham’s 2-2 draw with West Bromwich Albion on Saturday.

-Christian Pulisic started and played 70 minutes in Chelsea’s 3-1 win over Luton Town on Sunday.
+Christian Pulisic came off the bench, registered ONE ASSIST, and played 45 minutes in Chelsea’s 2-0 win over Burnley on Sunday.

+Zack Steffen dressed but did not play in Manchester City’s 1-0 win over Sheffield United on Saturday.

-Owen Otasowie dressed but did not play in Wolves 1-0 win over Chorley on Friday.
+Owen Otasowie dressed but did not play in Wolves 1-0 loss to Crystal Palace on Saturday.

 Championship

-Geoff Cameron started and played 90 minutes in QPR’s 1-0 loss to Derby County on Saturday.
+Matt Olosunde started and played 45 minutes in Rotherham United’s 3-1 loss to Swansea City on Saturday.

+Duane Holmes came off the bench and played 31 minutes in Huddersfield Town’s 1-1 draw with Stoke City on Saturday.

-Charlie Kelman came off the bench and played eight minutes for QPR.
+Jordan Morris came off the bench and played seven minutes for Swansea City.

+Cameron Carter-Vickers dressed but did not play in Bournemouth’s 3-1 loss to Reading on Friday.

+Sebastian Soto did not dress in Norwich City’s 0-0 draw with Middlesbrough on Saturday.

 League One